terascope/teraslice/examples/helm/README.md

 ## Prerequisites

-The following dependencies are required to successfully deploy a basic instance of Teraslice using Helm and Helmfile.
-The examples provided use Homebrew (brew) for installation.
+The following dependencies are required to successfully deploy a basic instance of Teraslice and interact with its API.
+The examples provided use Homebrew (brew) and Node.js's (npm) for installation.

 - Docker
 - [Helm](https://helm.sh/docs/intro/install/)